Avalon Poms Puppy Care Sheet

 Please also see our Pom Care page for further information on caring for your Pom

-Copyright 2018, all rights reserved.
-(This information may be reprinted with permission as long as the content is not changed or taken out of context and proper credit is given to the authors.)
+Copyright 2023, all rights reserved.
+(This information may be reprinted with permission as long as the content is not changed or taken out of context and proper credit is given to the author.)

 Congratulations on the purchase of your Pom puppy!
 Pomeranians make loving, enduring companions.
 They are beautiful, intelligent, and love to please.
 Please read this care sheet completely before your puppy arrives.
 We offer ongoing support for puppies purchased from us.
 If you have questions about your Avalon Pom, feel free to text, e-mail, or call after business hours.

 1) Pomeranian puppies must be “free fed” meaning that they need to have access to clean, fresh water and a food supply at all times during the day (you may remove food and water at night as long as you are sure you personally saw your puppy eat his/her dinner).
 Once your pom is at least 6 months old and eating well, you may switch to scheduled feedings to aid in housebreaking.
 (NOTE: Please see the MUST READ, detailed information on hypoglycemia below before your puppy arrives!
 If your puppy ever seems listless or refuses food, you need to take action and see your veterinarian right away.)